-In July 2017, Regulation (EU) No. 910/2014 of the European Parliament and of the Council of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market and repealing Council Directive 1999/93/EC was adopted.

-The eIDAS Regulation of the European Parliament and the Council 910/2014 on electronic identification and trust services for electronic transactions in the internal market was released in order to enhance trust in electronic transactions in the internal market, by providing a common foundation for secure electronic interaction between citizens, businesses and public authorities, simpler and more secure transactions and mutual recognition of electronic identification.
+In July 2017, Regulation (EU) No. 910/2014 of the European Parliament and of the Council of 23 July 2014 on electronic identification and trust services for electronic transactions in the internal market and repealing Council Directive 1999/93/EC (eIDAS Regulation) was adopted.
+The eIDAS Regulation was released in order to enhance trust in electronic transactions in the internal market, by providing a common foundation for secure electronic interaction between citizens, businesses and public authorities, simpler and more secure transactions, and mutual recognition of electronic identification.

-Decree on the Provision and Use of Trust Services (NN 060/2019)
+Decree on the Provision and Use of Trust Services

-The Decree on the provision and use of trust services (NN 060/2019) was published in June 2019 and lays down the measures, the procedures and the forms of protection of electronic trust services, as well as other methods of identification that provide security equivalent to a physical presence in terms of reliability, and by which a qualified trust service provider verifies the identity of signatories.
-The decree also establishes the preconditions and the rules for automated remote electronic signature and sealing, the general and specific operating conditions for trust service providers, the rules on temporary suspension of certificates for electronic signatures and certificates for electronic seals in cases where the certificate temporarily loses its validity, and the mandatory assurance of trust service providers.
+The Decree on the Provision and Use of Trust Services (OJ 60/19) was published in June 2019 and laid down the measures, the procedures and the forms of protection of electronic trust services, as well as other methods of identification that provide security equivalent to a physical presence in terms of reliability and by which a qualified trust service provider verifies the identity of signatories.
+The decree also established the preconditions and the rules for automated remote electronic signature and sealing, the general and specific operating conditions for trust service providers, the rules on temporary suspension of certificates for electronic signatures and certificates for electronic seals in cases where the certificate temporarily loses its validity, and the mandatory assurance of trust service providers.